salabim/simply_black/README.md

 -------
 The program simply_black.py has one optional parameter, the config json file to be loaded at startup.
 If no parameter is given, the program tries to open the file *simply_black.json* from the current directory.
-If the json file is not found, the selection will be empty, and the follwong defaults will apply:
+If the json file is not found, the selection will be empty, and the following defaults will apply:

 - line length (-l): 88
 - target platform (-t): auto